-Most of you will have completed PO110 and PO111, earning 1.0 credit of the 11.0-13.0 PO credits you need in your degree.
-The 10.0-12.0 remaining PO credits are, typically, spread over three years.
+Most of you will have completed PO101 and PO102 (or their predecessors, PO110 and PO111), earning 1.0 credit of the 11.0-13.0 PO credits you need in your degree.† The 10.0-12.0 remaining PO credits are, typically, spread over three years.
 For example, taking 3.0 PO credits (six half-credit courses) in Year 2 and again in Year 3 leaves at least 4.0 credits for your final year. †

 In Year 2 you need to accomplish two things: complete some of the degree requirements and take courses which appeal to you, if the two are not the same!
-For example, if you are interested in studying more about the Canadian government, select PO263 and PO264, along with, say, PO217 and PO218 (statistics and research methods) and PO235 and PO236 (political theory).
-If international/global issues are really exciting to you, then select PO220 and PO221 (Intro to Comparative Government - Developing and Industrialized), or PO231 and PO232 (Intro to World Politics I and II), along with PO217, PO218, PO235 and PO236 perhaps.
+For example, if you are interested in studying more about the Canadian government, select PO263 and PO264, along with, say, PO217 and PO218† and PO280 and PO281.
+If international/global issues are really exciting to you, then select PO220 and PO221, or PO231 and PO232, along with PO217, PO218, PO280 and PO281 perhaps.
 And if you're not sure, take a wide range of PO courses so that by the end of your second year you will have had enough exposure to various aspects of the discipline to know where your interests lie.

 - 3rd Year Students

-Our third year courses have anywhere from 40-60 students enrolled, and the expectation is somewhat higher than that of 200-level courses, naturally!
-You should be enrolling in at least two 300-level Political Science courses and likely will take more, but don't overdo it: if you take five per term, you could well be setting yourself up for an unmanageable workload.
-Try to choose a good balance of 200- and 300-level courses, and maybe even a 100-level if you're working on a Minor or have an interest in picking up, say, another language.
-You might also give some thought to finishing off the 200-level requirements, if you didn't complete them all last year.
+Our third year courses have anywhere from 40-60 students enrolled, and the expectation is somewhat higher than that of 200-level courses, naturally!† You should be enrolling in at least two 300-level Political Science courses and likely will take more, but don't overdo it:† if you take five per term, you could well be setting yourself up for an unmanageable workload.† Try to choose a good balance of 200- and 300-level courses, and maybe even a 100-level if you're working on a Minor or have an interest in picking up, say, another language.†† You should also complete the 200-level requirements, if you didn't do so last year.

-All Year 3 students are advised to contact the department some time before the winter term ends, and especially before summer registration begins, to arrange a meeting to review your degree requirements.
-During such a meeting you will find out exactly what you need to do in Year 4 in order to meet graduation requirements, and can then better prepare for LORIS registration accordingly.† Every year there are countless students throughout the university who are surprised in the winter of their 4th year to learn they are not eligible to graduate.
-You should arrange a meeting so that your name isnít on one of those letters next February!
+All Year 3 students are advised to contact the department at some point (ideally in the fall term), time before the winter term ends, and especially before summer registration begins, to arrange a meeting to review your degree requirements.† During such a meeting you will find out exactly what you need to do in Year 4 in order to meet graduation requirements, and can then better prepare for LORIS registration accordingly.† Every year there are countless students throughout the university who are surprised in the winter of their 4th year to learn they are not eligible to graduate.† You should arrange a meeting so that your name isnít on one of those letters next February!

 - 4th Year Students

-All 400-level courses in Political Science are small seminars with a much higher expectation for participation than most students would have encountered in previous years.
-In order to register in these courses, students must be enrolled in the Honours Political Science program and must attain an average grade of no less than B (8.0 GPA) in at least two 300-level Political Science courses.
-Students who meet these requirements are restricted to two 400-level courses in our program.
-If schedules allow, it is generally recommended that students take only one seminar course per semester.
+All students must complete 1.0 credit - two PO courses - at the 400-level.
+These courses are small seminars with a much higher expectation for participation than most students would have encountered in previous years.† In order to register in a 400-level seminar, students must be enrolled in the Honours Political Science program and must have attained an average grade of no less than B (8.0 GPA) in at least two 300-level Political Science courses.
+Students who meet these requirements are restricted to two 400-level courses in our program.† If schedules allow, it is generally recommended that students take only one seminar course per semester. †

-Entrance into this Option is granted to those students who have:
+RESEARCH SPECIALIZATION OPTION: This Option is available to those students who have:

-Keep in mind none of the courses required for your degree have to be completed in any given year.
+If you are in your second or third year, keep in mind none of the courses required for your degree have to be completed in any given year.
 As long as you have successfully completed those courses by graduation, that's all that matters.
 If you arenít able to enrol in a certain course this year, then you likely will next year.
-The higher your year level, the earlier your window of opportunity for course registration.